Kong/docs.konghq.com/app/_hub/kong-inc/rate-limiting/index.md

         In the case of DB-less mode, at least one of `local` or `redis` must be specified.
 For hybrid mode, only `redis` is supported.
-        Please refer to the
-        <a href="https://docs.konghq.com/hub/kong-inc/rate-limiting/#implementation-considerations">Implementation Considerations</a>
-        for details on which policy should be used.
+        For details on which policy should be used, refer to the
+        <a href="https://docs.konghq.com/hub/kong-inc/rate-limiting/#implementation-considerations">Implementation Considerations</a>.
     - name: fault_tolerant
       required: false
       default: '`true`'